Dev-X25874/Gati/docs/source/gati.rst

 arrive.
 Final accumulation happens shortly after the DRAM controller receives the output psum of the final channel from SA.
 These psum deposits can now be used as input to the next layer.

+Data flow for FC layer
+**********************
+Upon finishing the computation of last convolution layer, the output of maxpool layer is the valid data that is to be used as input to FC layer.
+This data is stored in TDP RAM (via port B) such that first 8 channels data are stored in 8 TDP RAMs and next 8 channels data are stored in another subsequent 8 TDP RAMs and so on.
+This is repeated in round-robin fashion till all the layer ouputs gets stored.

+After storing all the valid FC data inputs in TDP RAMs, each TDP RAM is read sequentially and fed to SA (operating in 1-D mode as discussed in above sections) whose outputs are accumulated at the end of each SA column of 8 engines.
+This accumulated results are further applied to a 256-bit register wherein, it provides 8 bytes in a cycle to the quantizer.
+These results are again stored back in TDP RAMs which are read when next FC layer begins.
+Finally, the last FC layer results are stored in DRAM as 32-byte bursts.

 .. bibliography::